For her and for him.

 (to resist injury) and by women (for more "obvious" reasons, particularly in eras when a slim figure was considered fashionable

-), its samurai associations have made it a near-universal symbol of toughness in Japan.
+), its association with warriors has made it a near-universal symbol of toughness in Japan.

 While common in anime — Japanese Delinquents